Kira Shyrykina: Senior

 In 2025 she continued her career, despite some members retiring.
 In May, competing at the European Cup stage in Baku along Yelyzaveta Azza, Nadiia Yurina, Valeriia Peremeta, Anastasiia Ikan and Oleksandra Yushchak, she won bronze in the All-Around and silver with 3 balls & 2 hoops.
 The group also competed at the 2025 European Championships in Tallinn, Estonia, and finished 8th in group all-around.
 Together with Polina Karika and Taisiia Onofriichuk they won silver medal in team competition.
 They won another silver in 3 Balls + 2 Hoops final.
 In late August, she was selected to represent Ukraine alongside Diana Baieva, Valeriia Peremeta, Yelyzaveta Azza, Nadiia Yurina and Oleksandra Yushchak at the 2025 World Championships in Rio de Janeiro, Brazil.
 They took 9th place in group all-around and won bronze medal in team competition together with Polina Karika and Taisiia Onofriichuk.
 They won a gold medal in 3 balls + 2 hoops final, second-ever gold medal in the group event for Ukraine and the first since the 2002 World Championships.

+In 2026 Kira and her teammates Oleksandra Yushchak, Valeriia Peremeta, Yelyzaveta Azza, Diana Baieva and Polina Horodnycha competed at Tartu Grand Prix, winning gold medal in group all-around and 5 balls and bronze medal in 3 hoops + 4 clubs final.
+In March, they were 7th in all-around and 6th in 5 Balls final at Sofia World Cup.
+In April, they competed at Baku World Cup, and took 13th place in all-around.In early May, the group competed at European Cup in Baku, and won bronze medal in 3 Hoops + 4 Clubs.
+They took 5th place in 5 Balls.
+On May 27-31, she competed at the 2026 European Championships in Varna, Bulgaria, alongside Diana Baieva, Oleksandra Yushchak, Valeriia Peremeta, Taisiia Redka and Polina Horodnycha.
+They took 7th place in all-around, 9th place in team competition with Polina Karika and Taisiia Onofriichuk, and 4th place in mixed apparatus final.